 - a) The Funding and Benefits Policy states: "It is the desire of the Board to fully fund the System.
 However, until the System becomes fully funded, any unfunded will be amortized over a closed period of no more than 30 years and funded as a level percent of pay.
-At such time as the System becomes fully funded and has a stabilization reserve of at least 10% of the actuarial accrued liability, the allowed amortization period for any subsequent unfunded liabilities will be reduced to a closed period of not greater than 20 years." - b) Analysis: The amortization period on an actuarial value of asset basis is 22 years and is anticipated to decline.
-This is within the parameters of ultimate goal of the Retirement System.
+At such time as the System becomes fully funded and has a stabilization reserve of at least 10% of the actuarial accrued liability, the allowed amortization period for any subsequent unfunded liabilities will be reduced to a closed period of not greater than 20 years." - b) Analysis: The amortization period on an actuarial value of asset basis is 31 years and is anticipated to decline.
+It is important to note that the normal cost rate for members hired on or after July 1, 2013 is less than the rate for members hired before July 1, 2013.
+As members hired before July 1, 2013 terminate or retire and are replaced with members with a lower normal cost rate, more of the employer contribution will be available to amortize the UAAL.
+As a result, the effective amortization period is less than the amortization period calculated in the actuarial valuation, which does not reflect new hires.
+The amortization period on an actuarial value of asset basis is 31 years and is anticipated to decline.
+This is not within the parameters of the ultimate goal of the Retirement System.